laminlabs/laminhub-public/docs/create-rds-example.md

-# Creating an Amazon RDS Instance with Pulumi
+# Creating an Amazon RDS instance with Pulumi

 This guide demonstrates how to create a PostgreSQL RDS instance in AWS using Pulumi that can be accessed by Lamin applications.